 The focus for this joint specialization is on teacher leaders, early administrators, and others interested in international schools both locally and globally.
 Courses are designed to help aspiring leaders in the international school community earn a PhD.
 Students will engage in doctoral studies at one of the highest-ranking research institutions in the United States of America.

-Applications will be accepted beginning Fall 2019 and students will begin coursework in Summer 2020.
 Participation in the IEEL program specializations will ensure that your coursework is complete over three years (three summers and six semesters).
 Once students advance to candidacy they have four years to complete their doctoral dissertation.
 Applicants should have a minimum of 3 years of teaching and/or leadership experience in K-12 settings.